GregShiner/ocaml_borrow_checker/README.md

 ### Exp.Plus

-Interp the left and right hand side of the expression and add them together.
+Interpret the left and right hand side of the expression and add them together.

 ### Exp.Mult

-Interp the left and right hand side of the expression and multiply them together.
+Interpret the left and right hand side of the expression and multiply them together.

 ### Exp.Eq

-Interp the left and right hand side of the expression and return true if they are the same, false otherwise.
+Interpret the left and right hand side of the expression and return true if they are the same, false otherwise.

 ### Exp.Lambda